 The Core color preset package took over two years to create with each color meticulously designed, tuned, and tweaked on various camera systems to produce a unique analog film look.

-The goal was to build enough presets and tools to provide versatility so that the looks are useful in any situation, from traditional landscape, street, and portraits, to faded Instagram look with complementary split tones.
+The goal was to build enough presets and tools to provide versatility so that the looks are useful in any situation, from the traditional landscape, street, and portraits, to faded Instagram, looks with a complementary color grade.

 Color harmony played a very important role in the designs and the colors are tuned and shifted to create a more pleasant balance between tones.

 Some looks are inspired by popular film looks like Kodak Gold, Kodak Ektar, or Fujifilm 400H, and several of the looks are designed for night shooting in mixed lighting conditions.

-As a whole, this pack is designed for high contrast and punchy colors, but you can always turn the contrast down for a softer film look.
+As a whole, this pack is designed for high contrast and punchy colors, but you can also turn up the exposure and get some calmer images with some of the Aged looks.

 7 Base Core Looks